General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - At which venue is the British Grand Prix held?

-- What number of horses are on every workforce in a polo match?
+- What number of horses are on every crew in a polo match?

 Answers